1855. Fate deals the cards

 © Bruce Goodman 21 June 2020

-Olga clicked on six cards, even though she thought that such things online were bogus hocus-pocus.
-The six cards when clicked on turned their faces up.
+Olga clicked on four cards, even though she thought that such things online were bogus hocus-pocus.
+The four cards when clicked on turned their faces up.
 An interpretation of the selected cards was proclaimed by a computerized voice.

 The first card shows that you are insecure and do not know whether or not to accept a recent invitation to a birthday party.
 Go!
 Go to the party!

 That’s true, thought Olga.
-I have been invited to Elaine’s birthday party and I wasn’t keen to go.
+I have been invited to Elaine’s birthday party at the solstice and I wasn’t keen to go.

 The second card indicates what sort of gift you should bring to the birthday party.
 Nothing too expensive; nothing too ostentatious.
 Just a pleasant gift that the person would enjoy.